Vaccine Injury Lawyer

 5. If the special master decides to award compensation, the claimant must decide whether to accept or reject the decision.

 6. If the decision is accepted, the Court directs HHS to pay the compensation to the claimant.
 The Court will also order HHS to pay the claimant’s attorneys’ fees.
-Attorneys’ fees are usually paid by HHS even if the claim is not successful and no compensation is awarded.
+Attorneys’ fees are usually paid by HHS even if the claim is unsuccessful and no compensation is awarded.

-If the claimant chooses not to accept the decision of the special master, they can appeal the decision and have the case decided by the Court.
-Claimants can also choose to opt-out of the vaccine court process before a final decision is issued and bring their case in civil court instead.
+If the claimant chooses not to accept the decision of the special master, they can appeal it and have the case decided by the Court.
+Claimants can also choose to opt out of the vaccine court process before a final decision is issued and bring their case in civil court instead.

 What Proof is Required for a Vaccine Court Claim?